shengnanh20/ST_GCN_ASIST/README.md

 ### Usage

-To train the proposed model:
+To train and test the proposed model:
 ```
 python main.py
 ```